Updated Feb 17, 2026

 Public health and submission paths validated through external checks.

 Control maturity evidence published as readiness advances.
+Building toward SOC 2 Type II.

 If you discover a security vulnerability in any TAKE INTEREST product or service, please report it responsibly.